 Medieval cloaks typically closed at the neckline.
-The cloak brooch, pin or sometimes a tasseled cord, held a cloak closed but also simply held it on.
-These closures ranged from simple iron or bone to jewel encrusted brooches.
-The cloak brooch design known best today is the Lorian brooch in Lord of the Rings as well as Celtic and Viking designs found in fantasy dramas and festivals.
+The cloak brooch, pin, or sometimes a tasseled cord, held a cloak closed but also simply held it on!
+These closures ranged from simple iron or bone to jewel-encrusted brooches.
+The cloak brooch best known today is the Lorien brooch from Lord of the Rings.
+Celtic and Viking cloak brooches from fantasy dramas and festivals are also well known.

-Lord of the Rings Leaf or Lorian Brooch
+Lord of the Rings Leaf or Lorien Brooch

-In the Lord of the Rings, the Lorian brooch is handcrafted by the Elves and gifted to each member of the Fellowship along with a cloak.
-They serve to hold on the cloaks as well as a signal that the travelers are under the protection of the Elves.
-In the story, Pippin leaves behind his Lorian brooch when he is captured by the orcs.
-Pippin leaves the cloak brooch for the Fellowship to find so they know he’s alive and to please rescue him.
+In the Lord of the Rings, the Lorien brooch is handcrafted by the Elves and gifted to each member of the Fellowship along with a cloak.
+These brooches hold on the cloaks, as well as signal that Elven magic is protecting the travelers.
+In the story, Pippin leaves behind his Lorien brooch when he is captured by the orcs!
+Pippin does this to let the Fellowship know he’s been captured and needs their help.

 Ancient Cloak Brooches

-Ancient cloaks were probably like blankets held together with a deer bone pin and used for both protection from the weather and as bedding.
+Ancient cloaks were probably similar to blankets and held together with a deer bone pin.
+The cloaks were used for both protection from the weather and as well as for bedding.
 Some of them were probably animal skins.
-While no pins or cloaks remain from most ancient times, tools have been found that could have been used to make a deer bone pin.
-The single piece of fabric made it an easy garment to make, unlike coats of today.
+While no pins or cloaks have survived from ancient times, tools have been found that might have been used to make a deer bone pin.

 Celtic and Viking Cloak Brooches

 Celtic cloak brooches of the Early Irish and British Medieval period featured a long pin attached to a ring.
 These brooches were large and strong because Celts wore thick woolen cloaks.
 In the most popular cloak brooch style, the pin moves around a ring, which is open.
 This way no permanent hole is left in the cloak or garment.
-In case you were wondering, the pin pointed up.
-Men wore it at the shoulder and women on the shoulder.
-Gold brooches were the most prestigious, worn by kings and the wealthiest.
+In case you are wondering, the pin pointed up.
+Gold brooches were the most prestigious and worn by kings and the wealthy people.
 Silver was also popular among nobility.
 Bronze and other metals were used for everyone else.

-Frankly, the topic of cloak brooches and the history of styles and technology over time is more complicated than I expected.
-Please consult jewelry historians or Wikipedia if you wish to learn more.
+Frankly, the topic of cloak brooches and the history of styles and technology fare more complicated than I expected.
+Please consult jewelry historians or Wikipedia, if you wish to learn more.

 Here a few other famous brooches: